 To be profitable we have to earn more interest on our loans and investments than we pay on our deposits and borrowings.
-Interest rates have increased in fiscal 2005 and fiscal 2006 to date.
-If interest rates continue to rise, our net interest income and the value of our assets could be reduced if interest paid on interest-bearing liabilities, such as deposits and borrowings, increases more quickly than interest received on interest-earning assets, such as loans and investments.
+Overall, interest rates generally have decreased in fiscal 2008 and 2007.
+If interest rates begin to rise again, our net interest income and the value of our assets could be reduced if interest paid on interest-bearing liabilities, such as deposits and borrowings, increases more quickly than interest received on interest-earning assets, such as loans and investments.
 This is most likely to occur if short-term interest rates increase at a faster rate than long-term interest rates, which would cause income to go down.
 In addition, rising interest rates may hurt our income, because they may reduce the demand for loans and the value of our securities.
 A flat yield curve also may hurt our income, because it would reduce our ability to reinvest proceeds from loan and investment repayments at higher rates.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Quantitative and Qualitative Disclosures About Market Risk" in the Annual Report, attached hereto as Exhibit 13.

-During 2005 and 2006, interest rates on deposits have been increasing at a slightly faster pace than rates on loans, which has reduced our net interest margin, return on assets and return on equity.
+In 2008, yields on deposits and other interest-bearing liabilities increased, while yields on loans decreased, which reduced our net interest margin.
+The increase in the average balance of interest-earning assets resulted in an increase in return on assets and return on equity.
 See "Selected Consolidated Financial Information and Other Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Quantitative and Qualitative Disclosures About Market Risk" in the Annual Report, attached hereto as Exhibit 13.